bennnnn10/OOP-Calculator/README.md

 - Subtraction: Subtract one number from another.
 - Multiplication: Multiply two numbers together.
 - Division: Divide one number by another.
+- Modulo: Used to find the remainder during a division of two numbers.

 ## Errors
 This code assists in making errors adequately visible to users and uncomplicated enough for the average individual to understand.